dmotz/trystero/README.md

 Trystero manages a clandestine courier network that lets your application's users talk directly with one another, encrypted and without a server middleman.

-Peers can connect via 🌊 Torrents, 🔥 Firebase, or 🪐 IPFS – all using same API.
+Peers can connect via [torrents, Firebase, or IPFS](#strategy-comparison) – all using same API.

 ---